nikolajlauridsen/PrawWallpaperDownloader/README.md

 2. Sift through the links finding direct image links and imgur posts
 3. It will check whether any of the links has been downloaded before, sorting out those who has
 4. Download all the now sorted links
-5. Go through all downloaded images deleting any images less than 1280x720 (Customizing the size will come)
+5. Go through all downloaded images deleting any images less than 1280x720 (Enter configuration mode to change this)

 Inspirations is drawn from [Daily-Reddit-Wallpaper](https://github.com/ssimunic/Daily-Reddit-Wallpaper)